-This means that for 2018/19 the council will received 60% of business rates, with 40% going to Lincolnshire County Council (under 50% retention the funding splits were 50% Central Government, 40% Lincoln City Council and 10% Lincolnshire County Council.
+This meant that for 2018/19 the council received 60% of business rates, with 40% going to Lincolnshire County Council (under 50% retention the funding splits were 50% Central Government, 40% Lincoln City Council and 10% Lincolnshire County Council.

-Based on the provisional outturn position, the estimated additional resources achieved from being in this pilot was c£2.1m which is in excess of £1.5m original estimate.
-An element of this additional resource has been set aside to fund the forecast reduction in business rates when the system is reset in April 2020 and to replenish the business rates volatility reserve, with the balance going towards Vision 2020 priorities.
+This resulted in additional resources achieved from the pilot of £2.1m which was in excess of the £1.5m original estimate.
+An element of this additional resource has been set aside to fund the forecast reduction in business rates when the system is due to be reset in April 2021 and to replenish the business rates volatility reserve, with the balance going towards Vision 2020 priorities.